Online course development process

 Division Deans may submit requests for new online course developments.
-Fall 2014 new developments request period opens March 3rd and closes March 23rd.
+Round 2 of Fall 2014 new developments request period is open April 25, 2014 and closes May 16, 2014.
 Get more information on the new online course development process.

 Requests for new takeover assignments are being accepted for Fall 2014 and beyond.
 Division Deans may request online course takeover assignments.
-Fall 2014 online course takeover request period opens March 3rd and closes March 23rd.
+Round 2 of Fall 2014 online course takeover request period is open April 25, 2014 and closes May 16, 2014.
 Get more information on takeover requests.

 Requirements for online instruction